-An employment agreement is a contract between an employer and worker.
+An employment agreement is a contract between an employer and a worker.
 It covers things like hours of work, rates of pay and holidays.
 Every worker must have an employment agreement.
 It is legally binding, which means if one party doesn’t do what they’ve agreed to, the other party can enforce the agreement through the Employment Relations Authority.

 All employment agreements must include certain mandatory clauses and must meet minimum employment conditions.
-Even if these are not specifically mentioned in your employment agreement are still legally binding, such as entitlements to 4 weeks' annual leave, a minimum wage and fair treatment.
+Even if these are not specifically mentioned in your employment agreement they are still legally binding.

 Do I have to have an employment agreement for my job and what should I do if I don’t have a written employment agreement?

 If a labour inspector finds an employer who doesn't have copies of their employees' agreements, they will give the employer 7 days' notice to rectify the issue.
 If it hasn't been rectified after this period the employer can be fined:

 - up to $50,000 if the employer is an individual

 - up to $100,000 or three times the gain they made out of the breach, whichever is the greater - if the employer is a corporation

 So if you don’t have an employment agreement, ask your employer for one.
 You could offer to create one yourself using the Ministry of Business, Innovation and Employment's (MBIE) Employment Agreement Builder and give it to your employer to read and consider.
-If you can’t agree on the conditions of the employment agreement, your employer must still keep a copy of it until a variation of it has been agreed to and signed by both parties.
+If you can’t agree on the conditions of the employment agreement, your employer must still keep a copy of the draft agreement until the final version has been agreed to and signed by both parties.